 , however, in some instances, there are differences and specific restrictions.

 What you need to know:

-For more detail, see the lakeshore's Wildlife Management Plan for Harvestable Species.(743 kb pfd)
+For more detail, see the lakeshore's Harvestable Wildlife Plan and Environmental Assessment

 The Mainland Unit of the park is within deer management unit (DMU) 3 and Long island is within DMU 7 - Hunting regulations within DMU's 3 and 7 are generally consistent with State of Wisconsin regulations.
 However, make sure to read "What you need to know" for regulations specific to Apostle Islands National Lakeshore.